-View Official Policy: Naming Facilities Policy
+View policy pdf: Naming Facilities Policy

 The University of Georgia considers the naming of a place or an academic unit in honor of a living or deceased individual, corporation, foundation, or organization to be one of the highest and most distinct honors that it can bestow.
 Naming a place or an academic unit requires prior authorization by the University of Georgia and the Board of Regents and shall be in accord with Board of Regents procedures and guidelines and those of the University of Georgia.